Someone seriously needs to stake or bullet every immortal in Underworld: Blood Wars. That way, we can be spared another sequel.

 I made a mistake.
 Before watching Underworld: Blood Wars, I didn’t revisit the synopses on Wikipedia.

-The mistake doomed me.
-Confounded me for two hours straight too.
+This mistake doomed me.
+Confounded me for two hours straight too; I kid not.
 For whatever reason, the producers deemed it fine to keep referencing characters and events from the previous movies, including those given minimal screen time in the first movie thirteen years ago.

 Check out my other snappy movie reviews!